revalgovender/cv/README.md

 - Maintained and developed new features for the legacy monolith application while adapting to changes and collaborating with test engineers and DevOps.
 - Organized Developer Community of Practice sessions across multiple of regions.

+### Python Tutorial Creator, StudyStream+ (YouTube)

+*Feb 2019 - Feb 2023 (4y), Remote*

+- I have created several Python courses/videos on my YouTube channel, StudyStream+
+- My channel was a source of revenue through ads and sponsorships throughout this period
+- Most noticeable course is a [GCSE Computer Science Python Course](https://www.youtube.com/watch?v=lv8Tl5lBJC0&t=2s) created for schools and students
+- The course has been shown in lessons and recommended by teachers in the UK to students as homework or exam preparation
+- This is my largest side project, it has gained of 6K subscribers, millions of views, earned revenue and helped millions of software engineers and students